Moana Nursery High Desert Plant Finder & Guide

 Edible Qualities

-Early Sunglow Sweet Corn is an annual vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
+Early Sunglow Sweet Corn is an annual vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
 It produces small cobs of yellow long kernels which are harvested from mid summer to early fall.
 The kernels have a sweet taste and a crisp texture.

 The kernels are most often used in the following ways: